John Mearsheimer: Liddell Hart and the Weight of History

-Defense intellectuals need to know that informed judgments will be passed on their views and their overall conduct and that charlatanism will be exposed.
-Absence of penalties for misbehavior means no brake on the spread of false ideas.
-Liddell Hart actually was held accountable at one point.
-The significant ebbing of his influence during and immediately after World War II was, in effect, punishment for offering flawed ideas for how to deal with the Third Reich.
-What is disturbing about Liddell Hart's case, however, is that eventually he was able to escape from this predicament by rewriting history.
-The national security community, especially its historians, need to be alert to historical manipulation for selfish reasons.
+Mearsheimer's second book, Liddell Hart and the Weight of History (1988), gives reassessments of the intellectual legacies of the 20th century British military theorist B. H. Liddell Hart.

 Mearsheimer's arguments about Liddell Hart generated varied responses.
 For example, the founder of the Israel Defense Forces Operational Theory Research Institute, Simon Naveh, concurred in a separate study, which found that "by distorting the actual historical circumstances of the Blitzkrieg formation [Liddell Hart] obscured its temporal and cognitive origins....
 The early-1950s display of the transformed version of Blitzkrieg as a historical fact, carrying the joint signature of Liddell Hart and Guderian, lent it an authentic touch and a professional legitimacy that could not be shaken."
 In contrast, Richard Swain of the US Army Command and General Staff College argued that while "there is a good deal about which Mearsheimer is correct," he likely overstates the extent to which Liddell Hart's historical distortions were consciously self-serving: "To charge Liddell Hart with cleverly creating a deception requires one first to accept that Liddell Hart knew he had been wrong.
 There is little or no evidence of that."